ckuelker/quick-guide-en-us/DevOps/VCS/source-code-hosting.md

 and similar systems are decentralized.
 Manual management of these distributed repositories becomes overly complex as an organization or project expands.
 Despite _Git's_ decentralized nature, most organizations and projects opt for a centralized server infrastructure.
-The choice between onsite hosting or third-party hosting depends on the organization's IT infrastructure and the confidentiality of the source code.
+The choice between on-site hosting or third-party hosting depends on the organization's IT infrastructure and the confidentiality of the source code.
 Third-party hosting often involves platforms like <https://github.com>, though numerous solutions exist for both